media3-0/otwartepanstwo/README.md

 AUTH0_REDIRECT=...    # redirect (callback) for auth0

 MAILGUN_API_KEY=...   # api key for mailgun

+ADMIN_EMAILS=...      # list of emails that grants access to admin panel
 ```

 For dev, this could be set in `PROJECT_ROOT/.env`, for production use it's preffered to `export` them in the shell.